pjkreutzer/swinno-bioeconomy-directionality/README.md

     * stringr

 3. If you are on a unix based OS, you can now simply run `make paper`.
+    On Windows you need to:
+    1. Run `scripts/analysis/01-create_bioeconomy_share.py`
+    2. Run `quarto render experiments/14-plots.qmd`
-    On Windows you need to render the paper.qmd file by either navigating to it and rendering it from your favorite IDE, or by running
-    `quarto render paper.qmd -o "pjk_draft_directionality.pdf" from the command line.
+    3. Render the paper.qmd file by either navigating to it and rendering it from your favorite IDE, or by running `quarto render paper.qmd -o "pjk_draft_directionality.pdf" from the command line.